-- To achieve consistency through a whole school approach. - A shared understanding of positive handling and the structure which supports it. - Promote confidence and reduce stress in staff and pupils. - Eliminate blame. - Improve delivery of the curriculum and raise standards.
+- To achieve consistency through a whole school approach. - A shared understanding of positive handling and the structure which supports it. - Promote confidence and reduce stress in staff and pupils. - Improve delivery of the curriculum and raise standards. - In still trust between staff and pupils.